Associate Degree Requirements

 Graduation Application

-An Application to Graduate must be filed by each student who wishes to receive an Associate degree.
-Students must make an appointment with a counselor to apply for graduation.
+A student who wishes to receive an Associate degree must complete an Application to Graduate.
+A student must make an appointment with a counselor to apply for graduation or attend a graduation application workshop.

-The application must be submitted to the Admissions Office prior to the deadlines published in the college calendar, which can be found in the Schedule of Classes, College Catalog, and Student Bulletin.
+The application must be submitted to the Admissions Office before the deadline in the Academic Calendar.